Menu

 To get involved with the mailbag or to provide any feedback on the show, hit us up in the comments, reach out on social media, or post here in the NLSC Forum!
 For more information on the NLSC Podcast including episode guides, check out this page in our Wiki.
 You can also find the show on our YouTube channel, along with the rest of our video content.
 As always, thanks for tuning in, and go get buckets!

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m reminiscing about playing with the Baby Bulls teams in basketball video games.
+This week, I’m taking a look back at some of my failed franchise and season mode games, and reflecting on whether they’re actually failures.

 Read More »